okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta/bulk-migration-with-credentials/index.md

 You can obtain the new Group ID (`id`) from the response to use when you create Users in that Group later.
 You can also list all Groups in your org and obtain their IDs using a [List Groups](/docs/reference/api/groups/#list-groups) request.

 You can also create Groups in your Okta Admin Console.
-For more information, see [Manage groups](https://help.okta.com/okta_help.htm?id=Directory_Groups) in the product documentation.
+For more information, see [About groups](https://help.okta.com/okta_help.htm?id=Directory_Groups) in the product documentation.

 ### Create users